wulandari-tech/portfolio-site/public-markdown.md

 - Finalise what in types/index.ts should be types vs interfaces
 - Consider making FeaturedUnfeaturedProps extend/compose ListProps but with two dataList keys rather than one
 - Check at runtime that contributions (as in OpenSourceProject in types/index.ts) are URLs
+- When there are more Images, re-distribute priority tags